- Natural Stone

 - Other Materials

-Onyx is a highly decorative material that has been used as a gemstone and as a highly decorative surfacing material for centuries.
+Onyx is a highly decorative material that has been used as a gemstone and as a decorative surfacing material.
 Many varieties of onyx include semi-translucent veining that may be backlit, creating a dramatic effect.
 Onyx was frequently used by the ancient Egyptians to create bowls and other decorative elements.
 Flouting the traditional rules of minimalist design, Ludwig Mies van der Rohe used onyx to create a semi-translucent wall in Villa Tugendhat.

 Geology of Onyx